MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/da-always-on-vpn-migration/da-always-on-migration-deploy.md

 Migrating from DirectAccess to Always On VPN requires a specific process to migrate clients, which helps minimize race conditions that arise from performing migration steps out of order.
 At a high level, the deployment process consists of these four primary steps:

 1.  **Deploy a side-by-side VPN infrastructure.** After you have determined your migration phases and the features you want to include in your deployment, you will deploy the VPN infrastructure side by side with the existing DirectAccess infrastructure.
+For instructions on deploying the VPN infrastructure, refer to the [Always On VPN Deployment Guide)](../vpn/vpn-top.md).

 2.  **Deploy certificates and VPN configuration script to the clients.** After the VPN infrastructure is ready, you will create and publish the required certificates to the client.
 When the clients have received the certificates, you will deploy the VPN_Profile.ps1 configuration script.
 Alternatively, you can use Intune to configure the VPN client.
 Use Microsoft System Center Configuration Manager or Microsoft Intune to monitor for successful VPN configuration deployments.
 <!-- maybe put the "remove and decommission" information in a separate markdown document -->